delaneyj/datastar/backends/go/site/static/md/examples/animations.md

 <div id="color_throb">Color Throb Demo</div>
 </div>

-The simplest animation technique in htmx is to keep the id of an element stable across a content swap.
+The simplest animation technique in Datastar is to keep the id of an element stable across a content swap.
 If the id of an element is kept stable, htmx will swap it in such a way that CSS transitions can be written between the old version of the element and the new one.

 Consider this div: